TheEnginesOfCreation/EntityPlus/assets/entityplus/docs/readme.txt

 then under "Select mod" pick the option "Custom Quake III modification" and enter "entityplus" as value for the fs_game input field.
 Click "ok" to apply the settings.

+The mod can be started by using the "EntityPlus.bat" file found in your Quake III Arena installation folder.
+In EntityPlus, the single player menu will list all the maps that are compatible with entityplus' single player mode.

 FEATURES